chrisbra/NrrwRgn/README.md

 Here is a short overview of the functionality provided by the plugin:
 ####Ex commands:
     :NR		 - Open the selected region in a new narrowed window :NW		 - Open the current visual window in a new narrowed window :WidenRegion - (In the narrowed window) write the changes back to the original buffer.
     :NRV	 - Open the narrowed window for the region that was last visually selected.
     :NUD	 - (In a unified diff) open the selected diff in 2 Narrowed windows :NRP	 - Mark a region for a Multi narrowed window :NRM	 - Create a new Multi narrowed window (after :NRP) :NRS	 - Enable Syncing the buffer content back (default on) :NRN	 - Disable Syncing the buffer content back :NRL	 - Reselect the last selected region and open it again in a narrowed window
 ####Visual mode commands:
     \nr		 - Open the current visual selection in a new narrowed window
 ####Scripting Functions:
-    nrrwrgn#NrrwRgnStatus()   - Return a dict with all the status information for the current narrowed window
+    nrrwrgn#NrrwRgnStatus()   - Return a dict with all the status information for the current window

 ####Similar Work
 [narrow_region](http://www.vim.org/scripts/script.php?script_id=2038)

 [narrow](http://www.vim.org/scripts/script.php?script_id=2097)

 [narrow](http://www.vim.org/scripts/script.php?script_id=2446)

 ###License & Copyright